mcclintockmacy/MacyMcClintock_Website/content/home/experience.md

     description: |2-

         * Coordinated media buys for three professional companies, handling a combined budget of over $100,000, tracking progress weekly and compiling progress reports
         * Analyzed and compiled data for several federal agency websites to track website growth and give input on how to further increase website growth.
-Site growth has increased by over 200% based on my suggestions
+Site growth has increased significantly
         * Tracked all recruitment data and created a portal for the Dean of Students to check our progress based on the numbers

   - title: Student Coordinator, Orientation Leader Experience